dipankarsrirag/alta2026-sharedtask-baseline/README.md

 [`distilbert-base-uncased`](https://huggingface.co/distilbert-base-uncased))
 independently for the sentiment and sarcasm tasks, using class-balanced cross-entropy loss to handle the sarcasm class imbalance (~19% positive in training data).
-Only open-source models/weights are used, consistent with the task's participation rules.
+Only open-source models/weights are used.

 Swap in any other Hugging Face encoder (e.g. `roberta-base`, which scores higher but trains slower) via `--model_name`.